kindista/kindista/doc/plan.md

 - Group conversations

 ### LAUNCH

+Donations
+- [ ] Write thank you email
+- [ ] set :donated flag on donator's account on donation

 Flagging
     - What happens when something gets flagged?
       - Log the id of the flagger, of the item that is flagged.